jina-ai/finetuner/README.md

 🎏 **Better embeddings**: create high-quality embeddings for semantic search, visual similarity search, cross-modal text<->image search, recommendation systems, clustering, duplication detection, anomaly detection, or other uses.

-⏰ **Low budget, high expectation**: bring considerable improvements to model performance, making the most out of as little as a few hundred training samples, and finish fine-tuning in as little as an hour.
+⏰ **Low budget, high expectations**: bring considerable improvements to model performance, making the most out of as little as a few hundred training samples, and finish fine-tuning in as little as an hour.

 📈 **Performance promise**: enhance the performance of pre-trained models so that they deliver state-of-the-art performance on domain-specific applications.